Skip to content

 KEYCLOAK_CLIENT_SECRET The client secret for the Keycloak client.
 Text ""

-The OPENEO_BACKEND_CONFIG environment variable allows you to specify the configuration for multiple openEO backends in JSON format.
+The BACKENDS environment variable allows you to specify the configuration for multiple backends, to support within the Dispatcher API in JSON format.
 Here is an example of how to structure this configuration:

 {